chrultrabook/docs/docs/unbrick-flipper.md

 <br>

 {: .note }
 You might see a file size warning.
-It is safe to ignore it, only files that are 4GB+ will have issues transfering.
+It is safe to ignore it, only files that are 4GB+ will have issues transferring.

 Your `spi_mem_manager/` folder should now look like this:
 <br>